Terrence W. McCarthy

-As time has passed, Terry's reputation for being "the evidence guy" has expanded.
+As time has passed, Terry's reputation for being "the Dean of Evidence" has expanded.
 He has taught Evidence courses at Birmingham School of Law (where he has been selected by the students as Professor of the Year on several occasions), The University of Alabama School of Law, and Cumberland School of Law.
 Because of his reputation and experience in the law of Evidence, Terry was appointed by the Alabama Supreme Court to serve on the Advisory Committee to the Alabama Rules of Evidence, in which he serves as co-chair of the sub-committee on Hearsay.

 In the summer of 2012, Terry joined Charles Gamble and Robert Goodwin as co-author of McElroy's Alabama Evidence and Gamble's Alabama Rules of Evidence, the leading treatises on Alabama evidence that are "must reads" for any Alabama practitioner.
 Terry routinely gives CLE presentations on evidentiary issues, and he does so with expertise and a little humor.